EduardoLopezPalomo/mobileProject/README.md

 For running the project all you have to do is open it with android studio and running the project.
 Make sure that you have a configured emulator and that you are inside the app folder.
 After that a window with a mobile phone should appear and you will be able to use it.

+You can see the video demostration in this link: https://www.youtube.com/watch?v=ndG2EHqakvs or you can see it open ot the file mobilde_video_demostration.